63rd Parachute Brigade: History

 By Order No. 200 of the Armed Forces Supreme Command of 5 February 1953, the 63rd Parachute Brigade was formed at Šabac.
 The brigade was relocated to Novi Sad in 1954 thanks to more agreeable circumstances.
 Considerable errors have been committed in the understanding of this unit's use and combat tasks.
-The prevailing position was that the Yugoslav People's Army did not need larger parachute units, as, presumably, battlefield drops from the air had no chance of success in a nuclear war and with modern anti-aircraft defence and mass armoured vehicles in use.
+The prevailing position was that the Yugoslav People's Army did not need larger airborne units, as, presumably, battlefield drops from the air had no chance of success in a nuclear war and with modern anti-aircraft defence and mass armoured vehicles in use.
 On the order of the JNA General Headquarters, the 63rd Parachute Brigade was dismissed in late 1959, and out of it three independent parachute battalions were formed: 159th Parachute Battalion in Skopski Petrovec Air Base; 127th Parachute Battalion at Batajnica Air Base; and 148th Parachute Battalion at Cerklje Air Base.
 In 1964, a Parachute Training Centre was formed by combining the 159th and 127th Parachute Battalions in Niš.
 The 63rd Parachute Brigade was once again established on 5 December 1967 by combining the Parachute Training Centre and the 148th Parachute Battalion.
 From 1967 on, the 63rd Parachute Brigade has been stationed in Niš.

 In combat missions during the Yugoslav Wars of the early 1990s, the 63rd Parachute Brigade had 14 casualties: one in War in Slovenia, six in War in Croatia, and seven in War in Bosnia and Herzegovina.
 Brigade had several deployments in critical hotspots such as Cerklje Air Base in June 1991 (War in Slovenia), Zemunik Donji Air Base in September–October 1991 (War in Croatia) and Čapljina in April 1992 (War in Bosnia and Herzegovina).
 The Čapljina Operation was particularly significant since only 16 paratroopers supported by the crews of nine Mil Mi-8 helicopters successfully completed a rescue mission in which they air-lifted some 170 soldiers and civilians from the Yugoslav Army barracks in the town that were for days being completely besieged by Croatian paramilitary forces.
 During the 1999 Kosovo War, the 63rd Brigade was engaged in Battle of Košare where it fought against the KLA but also NATO diversionary detachments attempting raids from Albania on the territory of Serbia, losing six of its members during the course of two-month long battle.